-"Identifying and Rectifying Racial, Ethnic, and Gender Disparities in Treatment Courts" was published in May 2018 and features six scholarly articles containing cutting-edge findings from the largest multi-site studies conducted to date on disparities in treatment courts.
+Volume I was published in May 2018 and features six scholarly articles containing cutting-edge findings from the largest multi-site studies conducted to date on disparities in treatment courts.
 In addition, outcomes are reported from experimental and quasi-experimental evaluations of culturally proficient interventions designed to neutralize barriers faced by some racial and ethnic groups in treatment courts and blunt the piercing impact of racial discrimination and implicit cultural biases.
-Confronting this critical issue head-on, Volume I provides critical insight into how treatment courts and the broader justice system can meet their most basic obligations and achieve their highest aspirations.
+Confronting this critical issue head-on, Volume I provides critical insight into how treatment courts and the broader justice system can meet their most basic obligations to ensure justice for all persons and achieve their highest aspirations.

-"Best Practices in the Justice System for Addressing the Opioid Epidemic" was published in July 2019.
-It acknowledges some of the very real barriers justice professionals face to deploying clinical best practices in legal settings for justice-involved persons with opioid use disorder, but it also addresses the profound, misguided and sometimes institutionalized lack of understanding about medication-assisted treatment (MAT).
-It provides a range of articles, written by both clinicians and justice professionals, that examine thoughtful clinical and legal strategies, provide insight into perspectives of and barriers to MAT, and review recent legal precedents that may have far-reaching effects on future criminal and legal cases.
+Volume II was published in July 2019.
+It acknowledges some of the very real barriers justice professionals face in deploying clinical best practices in legal settings for justice-involved persons with opioid use disorder, and addresses the profound, misguided and sometimes institutionalized lack of understanding about medication-assisted treatment (MAT).
+It provides a range of articles, written by both clinicians and justice professionals, that examine thoughtful clinical and legal strategies to enhance outcomes, provide insight into perspectives of and barriers to MAT, and review recent legal precedents that may have far-reaching effects on future criminal and legal cases.

 Editor in Chief